Developer’s Right to Rebuild Sample Clauses

 AutoNDA by SimpleDocs

 Developer’s Right to Rebuild.
-Developer may renovate portions of the Site any time within the Term of this Agreement consistent with the Dixon Municipal Code.
+Developer may renovate portions of the Site any time within the Term of this Agreement consistent with the Sonora Municipal Code.
 Any such renovation or rebuild shall be subject to all design, building code, and other requirements imposed on the Project by this Agreement.

 Developer’s Right to Rebuild.
-Developer may rebuild any portion of the Project within the Term of this Agreement should it become necessary due to natural disaster, changes in seismic requirements.
-Any such renovation or rebuilding shall be subject to the Vested Elements, shall comply with the Existing Approvals, the building regulations existing at the time of such rebuilding or reconstruction, and the requirements of CEQA.
+Developer may rebuild any Project Component should it become necessary due to natural disaster or changes in seismic requirements.
+Developer may renovate any Project Component within the Term of this Agreement as long as such renovation does not cause a change of use to a use not allowed by this Agreement or by the Specific Plan.
+Any such renovation or rebuilding shall be subject to the Vested Elements, shall comply with the Project Approvals, the Building Regulations existing at the time of such rebuilding or reconstruction, and the requirements of CEQA.

 Developer’s Right to Rebuild.
 Developer may rebuild any Building or element of any Building should it become necessary due to damage from any event, natural disaster or changes in seismic requirements during the Term of this Agreement, notwithstanding the provisions of City of Millbrae Municipal Code Section 10.05.